WARP-LAB/WARP-GUIDES-WEBPACK/03-devserver/readme.md

 Now kill `ctrl+c` devserver.

-## Disabling ExtractTextPlugin for hot reloading CSS
+## Disabling MiniCssExtractPlugin for hot reloading CSS

 When running dev server we actually want CSS to be inlined within JavaScript so that hot reloading works better.
 Which will result in `404` for `assets/index.css` and FOUC, but it is ok for development.

-We have it already going in _webpack.config.js_ as *ExtractTextPlugin* falls back to `style-loader` when on development.
-Why?
-Because in `new ExtractTextPlugin()` config we have set `disable: development`, see in the first steps of this chapter.
+We have it already going in _webpack.config.js_ as *MiniCssExtractPlugin* falls back to `style-loader` when on development.
+When previously we used *ExtractTextPlugin* we had to pass `disable: development` option.

-Other approach can be having seperate `webpack.config.development.js`, `webpack.config.production.js`, etc. altogether to use for different ENVs.

-## Changing port number in `index.html` manually
+## Changing port numbers based on environment / mode in `index.html` automatically

 Remember that at this stage you would have to remove `4000` from assets referenced in `index.html` manually to see production results, as then all files are outputted in real filesystem and served by nginx (port `80`).
 Or in case you are not using `nginx` you would have to serve public folder by some Node.js server at say `3333` port, thus also needing changes in `index.html`.
 This is stupid, right.
 How about building *HTML* so that it automatically sets those port numbers for us based on build target?
 See that in next section.